arow-oss/arow.info-blog/preprocessed-site/posts/2017-03-25-servant-on-heroku.markdown

 1. Install required packages with `apt-get`.
 2. Install `stack`.
 3. Install GHC using `stack` based on the application's `stack.yaml` file.
-4. Install dependencies for the application using the `.cabal` file.
+4. Install Haskell dependencies for the application using the application's `.cabal` file.
 5. Building the application with `stack`.
 6. Create a non-root user to use to run the application.
 7. Run the application.